 - the material, containing a fissile substance, such as uranium-235, that produces energy in a nuclear reactor

 - a substance that releases energy in a fusion reactor

 Word Origin for fuel

-Idioms and Phrases with fuelled
+Other Idioms and Phrases with fuel

 see add fuel to the fire.